goodtube4u/goodtube/README.md

 ## Make a Donation
-Make a donation to help keep this project going <3

-This adblocker is 100% free to use and always will be.<br>
+**This adblocker is 100% free to use and always will be.<br>
-It has helped thousands of people like you remove the unbearable ads from Youtube.
+It has helped thousands of people like you remove the unbearable ads from Youtube.**

 Countless hours and late nights have gone into making this and I continue to work on updating and maintaing the project every day.
 I am dedicated to ensuring this solution continues to work for everyone (despite Youtube's best efforts to stop adblockers).